AErck/Linux-SysAdmin-Wiki/Git-4-SysAdmin.md

 	$ sudo etckeeper init

-It is recommended to .gitignore vim swap files by adding an entry for "*.swp" files
+It is recommended to .gitignore vim swap files by adding an entry for "*.swp" files, typically in default config already.

 	$ sudo vim .gitignore

-Make the first commit
+Make the first commit, this is required to get etckeeper running automatically

 	$ sudo etckeeper commit “Initial commit of /etc”

+Pushing to a remote repo, make sure it is private or sanitized if repo is public.
+First we need to add the remote repo

+Login as root, then from the /etc/.git directory, add your remote Github repository:

+	# git remote add origin https://github.com/user/repo.git

+Next configure etckeeper to use provided web hook
+Edit the PUSH_REMOTE option in /etc/etckeeper/etckeeper.conf, with the name of the remote repository you want etckeeper to push to.
+For example:

+	PUSH_REMOTE="origin"

 # Creating a local repository
 We will start with a new directory for the project and initialize the repository from that directory